Modibodi review: period proof & leakproof underwear + menstrual swimwear.

 Leakproof period underwear review

-So I have been using menstrual cycle underwear from Modibodi for several years now, both at home and while travelling overseas, and I’ve never been more confident having my period.
+So I’ve been using menstrual cycle underwear from Modibodi for several years now, both at home and while travelling overseas, and I’ve never been more confident having my period.
 They’re really easy to travel with, simple to care for, and I find them much more comfortable and easy to use than menstrual cups.

 How do period panties work?